shoenig/test/README.md

 ### Output

-The `test` and `must` package attempt to create useful, readable output when an assertions goes awry.
+The `test` and `must` package attempt to create useful, readable output when an assertion goes awry.
 Some random examples below.

 ```text
 test_test.go:779: expected different file permissions